w3c/wai-curricula/intro.md

 The objective of this unit is to provide students with the definition and scope of Web Accessibility, to present some accessibility barriers and to explain how accessibility relates with some other web technologies and components such as HTML, authoring tools, browsers or assistive tools.
 It consists of the following lessons:
 * Meaning of web accessibility: introduces the concept and scope of web accessibility and explains it as an opportunity for inclusion of people with disabilities.
-* Examples of web accessibility: provides examples of some web accessibility barriers and how they impact several user profiles.
+* Examples of web accessibility: provides examples of some web accessibility features and barriers and how they impact several user profiles.
 * Components of Web Accessibility: explains the inter-relationship between accessibility features in web technologies such as HTML, in web content, web authoring tools, web browsers, and assistive tools.

 **Note**: This is a suggested teaching outline to help achieve the learning outcomes.
 Instructors might choose to adapt the sequence of the lessons or their content according to the particular audience and context.